Founder and Executive VP of Growth at HappyOrNot

-Heikki Väänänen is CEO and founder of HappyOrNot, the Smiley reporting system servicing 4,000 companies including Heathrow Airport, McDonald’s, and Amazon.
+Heikki Väänänen is Founder and Executive VP of Growth at HappyOrNot, the Smiley reporting system servicing 4,000 companies including Heathrow Airport, McDonald’s, and Amazon.
 HappyOrNot has received 1.5 billion feedbacks in 135 countries.
 Heikki also held several board member roles, including Chairman of FutureBoard - an association that connects entrepreneurs in Finland.

 Guest editors are local ecosystem leaders: successful founders, investors, or thought leaders.
 Have someone in mind?
 Nominate a country guest editor.